amargaritov/starlit/README.md

 _NOTE: both STARLIT compressor (executalbe `cmix`) and decompressor (exectable `archive9`) require about 20GB of disk space._

 # Acknowelegments
 The author thanks Byron Knoll for making the source code of the cmix compressor publicly available.
-The author also thanks Alexander Rhatushnyak for open-sourcing the set of enwik8 specific transforms of phda9 (that is a part of the hutter Prize 2017 submission) the source code of the phda9 enwik8 preprocessing stage.
-The authors is also grateful to Marcus Hutter and Matt Mahoney for assistance with the submission.
+The author also thanks Alexander Rhatushnyak for open-sourcing the set of enwik8 specific transforms that are part of the HP-2017 submission.
+The author is also grateful to Marcus Hutter and Matt Mahoney for assistance with the submission process.

 # Open-source projects used in this submission
 * [This is a link to the original cmix repo](https://github.com/byronknoll/cmix)